The History of Afternoon Tea

 In the UK alone, over 165 million cups of tea are consumed each day.
 That’s more tea than there are people who drink it.
 Whether you prefer a classic Earl Grey with a splash of milk or a calming chamomile before bed, there’s no denying that a good cuppa is adorned by many.

-From ancient Chinese Emperors to Victorian ladies-in-waiting, the tradition of afternoon tea has been honed for centuries.
+From ancient Chinese Emperors to Victorian ladies-in-waiting, the history of afternoon tea has been honed for centuries.
 But have you ever stopped to wonder just how the ancient custom came to be so widely loved?
 Well, look no further, as we’re about to take you on a brief detour into the fascinating history of afternoon tea.

 What is afternoon tea and why are we talking about it?

 As Queen Elizabeth approaches her record-breaking 70th year on the throne, celebrations for the Platinum Jubilee are set to kick off.
 In true British fashion, we’re welcoming the four-day weekend at Donnington Grove over Royal afternoon tea served with finger sandwiches, freshly baked pastries and prosecco.

 For those who’ve been living under a rock, afternoon tea is a traditional British custom that tends to take place between lunch and dinner.
 Made up of light nibbles and a pot of tea or coffee, it was originally designed to stop hunger cravings whilst still leaving room for the final meal of the day.
 Now, it’s the perfect excuse to pop the kettle on and refuel over a slice of cake or two.

 But when exactly did it all begin?
 What is the history of afternoon tea?